SD Card Image From Scratch

 sudo apt-get install git

-Although PIGPIO driver and tools are included in Jessie now, the dev files for compilation are not, so it still needs to be installed manually.
+Although PIGPIO driver and tools are included in Raspbian now, the dev files for compilation are not, so it still needs to be installed manually.

 sudo make install